Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Hirosaki (弘前)

-Northern castle town meaning 'Broad Front,' renowned for spectacular cherry blossom displays and apple orchards
+Northern castle town meaning 'Broad Front,' known for cherry blossom displays and apple orchards

 Fukuyama (福山)